Stanford women in design team

 1. Theta Breakers

 Theta Breakers is an annual 5k/10k race event hosted by Stanford to raise money for CASA.
-I spearheaded the branding and visual design processes for the event for three years straight: 2013, 2014, 2015.
-I designed and developed flyers, logos, Facebook cover photos and profile pictures, shirts, and a physical banner marketing the event (Adobe Photoshop and Illustrator).
-I also helped manage relationships and facilitate communication with local manufacturing companies to ensure that designs were kept consistent, specs were clear, and products were delivered on-time.
-(Adobe Illustrator)
+I spearheaded the event's branding and design from 2013 to 2015.
+This included flyers, logos, Facebook cover photos and profile pictures, shirts, and physical banners marketing the event.
+I also helped facilitate communication with local manufacturing companies to ensure that designs were kept consistent, specs were clear, and materials were delivered on-time.

 2. CASA CARNIVAL

-To market this event geared towards bringing families together, I developed a promotional flyer and a series of logo designs to give the event memorable flavor and variety.
-(Adobe Illustrator)
+To market a carnival-themed fundraising event geared towards bringing families together, I developed a promotional flyer and a series of playful logo designs.

 SAN JOSE SHARKS

-Fall of 2014, I worked with a team of Stanford design students on a marketing design project for the San Jose Sharks, in direct partnership with the SJS COO (John Tortora) and the official SJS Marketing and Sales Team.
+I worked with a team of students on a marketing design project for the San Jose Sharks, in partnership with SJS's COO (John Tortora) and the SJS Marketing and Sales Team.

-In four weeks, our team went through a rapid design process, from conducting primary user research at a Sharks game, to testing our visual, wire-framed software solution -- known as the "Sharks Grid" -- with key stakeholders.
+In four weeks, our team went from conducting primary user research at a Sharks game, to testing our final software solution—known as the "Sharks Grid"—with key stakeholders.
+We then filmed and produced the following video on our process and deliverable.

 the Longboarding culture

-Winter 2013, I was the youngest Stanford student (by two years) accepted into an advanced Stanford Product Design and Mechanical Engineering course taught by David Beach and James Adams, "Good Products, Bad Products."
+I was the youngest Stanford student to be accepted into an advanced Stanford Product Design and Mechanical Engineering course taught by David Beach and James Adams.

-Over a two week span, our team conducted primary user research with a diverse range of individuals affiliated with the long boarding culture and community.
-We met everyone from the part-time dad and full-time skate-park enthusiast, to the manager of the most successful long-boarding store in the Bay Area, to the artistic, blasé English major who adamantly refuses to "belong to the long boarding community," to the aspiring mechanical engineer who can explain his longboard's every finely tuned shape and curve.
+Our team embarked on a two-week-long sprint, starting with conducting primary user research with a diverse range of people affiliated with the long boarding culture and community.
+We met everyone from a part-time dad and full-time skate-park enthusiast, to the manager of the most successful long-boarding store in the Bay Area, to the artistic English major who adamantly refused to "belong to the long boarding community," to the aspiring mechanical engineer who can explain his longboard's every finely-tuned shape and curve.

 Design for america